rss logo

 OpenVPN Logo

-Here's a how-to guide for setting up an OpenVPN server on Debian 12 Bookworm.
+Here is a practical guide to setting up an OpenVPN server on Debian 12 Bookworm.

-The goal is to make our Debian server a VPN gateway, allowing our Windows remote clients to connect to our entire network.
+The aim is to turn our Debian server into a VPN gateway, allowing our remote Windows clients to connect to our entire network.

 Network diagram